rajmundtoth0/hybrid-cache

 README

-Hybrid Cache is a Laravel 12+ package for application-level caching with three opinionated behaviors out of the box:
+Hybrid Cache is a Laravel 12+ package for application-level caching with a simple default path:

 Why this package exists